luffy2106/coding-exercises/algo_practice/sliding_window/README.md

 - At any step if our condition does not match, we shrink the size of our window by increasing left pointer.
 - Again, when our condition satisfies, we start increasing the right pointer and follow step 1.
 - We follow these steps until we reach to the end of the array.

+Check the following exercises to see examples:
+- longest_substring_without_repeating_characters.py

 ### How to Identify Sliding Window Problems:
 - These problems generally require Finding Maximum/Minimum Subarray, Substrings which satisfy some specific condition.